RohithNagesh/pes_asic_class/README.md

 ![image](https://github.com/RohithNagesh/pes_asic_class/assets/103078929/3b8e5a8d-8f66-4621-ae35-3123f8e4f3f0)
 # Introduction to open-source simulator iverilog
-## Introduction to iverilog design test bench
 **Simulator:** RTL design is checked for adherence to the spec by simulating the design.
 Simulator is the tool used for simulating the design

 **Design:** Design is the actual verilog codeor set of verilog codes which has the intended functionality to meet with the required specification

 **Testbench:** Testbench is the setup to apply stimulus to the design to check its functionality
 ### How do simulator works?
-- Looks for the changes in input signal
+- It looks for the changes in input signal
 - upon change to the input the out put is evaluated

 ![image](https://github.com/RohithNagesh/pes_asic_class/assets/103078929/bc8c633a-7955-4bd1-8796-343db61642c3)